-ACOs with a stable participant list can expect to have a relatively stable benchmark due to both the longer agreement period and the risk adjustment cap discussed below.
+- The longer agreement period will magnify the effects of the 3% cap on risk adjustment increases and trend changes discussed below. - ACOs with a stable participant list can expect to have a relatively stable benchmark due to both the longer agreement period and the risk adjustment cap discussed below.

 Ultimately, ACOs have five years to work within their benchmark before the benchmark is rebased.
-ACOs with a favorable benchmark may be in a good position while ACOs with an unfavorable benchmark will have to look to care management improvements, participant list changes, improved coding, and other changes as rebasing will occur further down the road.
+ACOs with a favorable benchmark may be in a good position because their favorable benchmark will be applicable for a longer time period (five years).
+However, ACOs with an unfavorable benchmark may need to put more resources into care management improvements, participant list changes, improved coding, and other changes as rebasing will occur further down the road.